hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 # NBA Lineup Optimizer - Current Status

 **Date**: October 3, 2025
-**Status**: ✅ **PRODUCTION MODEL INTEGRATED**
+**Status**: ✅ **MODEL INTEGRATION COMPLETE**

 ## Executive Summary

 The NBA Lineup Optimizer project has successfully completed its core implementation phase and model integration.
-A production-ready Bayesian model has been deployed and integrated with a new `SimpleModelEvaluator` that uses the 7-parameter production model.
-The system now includes comprehensive comparison tools for validating model performance and ensuring seamless integration with all analysis tools.
+A production-ready Bayesian model has been deployed and fully integrated with a new `SimpleModelEvaluator` that uses the 7-parameter production model.
+The system now includes a unified interface for model switching, comprehensive comparison tools, performance optimization, and seamless integration with all analysis tools.

 ## What's Complete ✅